PalladioSimulator/Palladio-Editors-Sirius/README.md

 Palladio-Core-Editors
 =====================
 Editors for models of the Palladio Component Model (PCM).
+All editors are based on the [Sirius][1] framework.

 General Information
 -----------------------------------------